mia-platform/documentation/docs/fast_data/setup_fast_data.md

 * Stability and robustness to prevent crashing while still maintaining the same bitstream format among different versions
 * Free and open source

-> *Note*: For further information about Snappy, check the official [github page](https://github.com/google/snappy) of the library.
+> *Note*: For further information about Snappy, check the official [GitHub page](https://github.com/google/snappy) of the library.

 Provided that the client's **CDC** (Change Data Capture) supports Snappy compression, the console is already predisposed for it.